 The Greater Johnstown School District is a public school accredited by the NYS Education Department, serving approximately 1,600 students in universal pre-kindergarten through 12th grade.
 The dedicated staff strives to provide each child with a quality education and to foster in them the ability to be critical and creative thinkers, problem-solvers, responsible citizens and life-long learners.

-The school district consists of six buildings: Pleasant Avenue Elementary (pre-k, kindergarten and first grade); Glebe Street Elementary (second and third grades); Warren Street Elementary (fourth, fifth and sixth grades); Knox Junior High (seventh and eighth grades); Johnstown High School (ninth through twelfth grades); the Knox Building (universal pre-kindergarten and central administration) and Glebe Street School, which hosts the HFM BOCES Regional PTECH (Pathways in Technology Early College High School).
+The school district consists of five buildings: Pleasant Avenue Elementary (kindergarten, first grade and second grade); Warren Street Elementary (second, third and fourth grades); Knox Middle School (fifth, sixth and seventh grades); and Johnstown High School (eighth through twelfth grades); the Knox Building (universal pre-kindergarten and central administration) and Glebe Street School, which hosts the HFM BOCES Regional PTECH (Pathways in Technology Early College High School).

 All of our buildings are carefully maintained, with well-equipped media centers and computer labs.
-The Knox Junior High complex boasts the venerable Knox Field, an interscholastic stadium featuring lights and a field turf surface, suitable for a wide variety of athletic events.
+The Knox complex boasts the venerable Knox Field, an interscholastic stadium featuring lights and a field turf surface, suitable for a wide variety of athletic events.
 Johnstown Junior-Senior High School hosts the district’s indoor pool, lighted tennis courts and the Johnstown Performing Arts Center, a stunning, modern, state-of-the-art auditorium for musical and theatrical events.